Charlie9009/CI_MS1_MYGYM/README.md

 * The navigation bar did not center.
 I fixed it by using justify content and margins.

+* Fixed better performance score by replacing jquery and bootstap for newer versions

 ### Known bugs

 * Cant sign in to the page.
 This will be implemented in the future.